kgxsz/devops-101/part-one/README.md

 - go to the 'Subnet Associations' tab
 - edit it, and associate your devops-part-one subnet

 You now have a route table associated with your subnet.
-If you look at the 'Routes' tab you'll see that any traffic originating in our subnet within the range `10.0.0.0/16` will be routed locally, which means that traffic targetting our VPC will be routed back into our VPC.
+If you look at the 'Routes' tab you'll see that any traffic originating in our subnet within the range `10.0.0.0/16` will be routed locally, which means that traffic targeting our VPC will be routed back into our VPC.

 ## Create an internet gateway
-So you've got a route table routing trafic from your subnet.
+So you've got a route table routing traffic from your subnet.
 But it's still not getting anywhere useful.
 We want the subnet to be able to talk to the outside world, so let's make an internet gateway and attach it with our VPC.

 - go to VPC in the services tab
 - go to the 'Internet Gateway' section in the left hand pane